scp02/bingo/README.md

 Controls: Host draws a number by pressing a button.
 If players get 5 numbers in a row (highlighted green) they win!

+To run:

+  1. Download the project

+  2. Import in the IDE or compile using the command line

+  3. Run src/application/BingoGameApplication.class

 **Screenshots**
 <img width="1440" alt="image" src="https://user-images.githubusercontent.com/92695424/147415768-05f0870f-d3d5-41c1-8f6a-3352aaec873d.png">